CSU Spur is a free educational destination in Denver, open year-round to the public.

 We’re excited to see you soon!

-Hydro is home to Denver Water’s new water quality lab, a 230-capacity theater space, our “backyard” space with connectivity to the South Platte River, interactive art and exhibits, artist studios, a café, event spaces, and more.
+Hydro is home to Denver Water’s new water quality lab; the Confluence Theater, a 230-capacity theater space; interactive art and exhibits; artist studios in the renovated McConnell building (“The Shop”); the Western Daughters Kitchen café, event spaces, and more.

 Subscribe to the Spur podcast

 Spur of the Moment is the podcast of CSU Spur, featuring conversations with experts in food, water, and health about how they are tackling big challenges in their fields.
-In the latest episode, host Jocelyn Hittle interviews Captain Casey Barton Behravesh, director of the CDC’s One Health Office in the National Center for Emerging and Zoonotic Infectious Diseases.
+The latest episode is a recording of the Global Solutions: Innovation and Investment Panel at the 2022 Water in the West Symposium featuring ICI Fund’s Gili Elkin, The Water Foundry’s Will Sarni, and Karen Roter Davis as the moderator.

 Where world-class research is on-display